3 employees killed in shooting at postal facility in Memphis

 “The Postal Service is saddened at the events that took place today in Memphis,” USPS said in a statement.
 “Our thoughts are with the family members, friends and coworkers of the individuals involved.
 The Postal Service will be providing resources to all employees at the East Lamar Carrier Annex in the coming days and weeks.”

 The violence follows other shootings in the Memphis area in recent weeks.
-The franchise owner of a sushi counter inside a Kroger grocery store in the suburb of Collierville fatally shot one person and wounded 14 others before killing himself on Sept.
+The franchise owner of a sushi counter inside a Kroger grocery store fatally shot one person and wounded 14 others before killing himself on Sept.
 23, investigators said.
 A week later, a teenage boy was shot and critically wounded inside a Memphis school and police detained a second boy believed to be the shooter.

-U.S. Rep. Steve Cohen, a Memphis Democrat, called the post office “the latest site of gun violence” in the Memphis area.

-“Today’s shooting at the postal facility in Orange Mound is yet another example of why I am concerned that too many guns are out there and in possession of people who aren’t able to control their anger,” Cohen said in a statement.
-“I express my profound condolences to all those affected by this terrible event.”

-Tuesday’s incident comes 11 years after another fatal post office shooting in West Tennessee.
 On Oct.
-18, 2010, two mail workers were fatally shot during a robbery at a post office in the rural town of Henning, located about 50 miles (80 kilometers) north of Memphis.
-That post office was named in honor of slain employees Paula Robinson and Judy Spray last week.
+18, 2010, two mail workers were fatally shot during a robbery at a post office in the rural West Tennessee town of Henning.
+The post office was named in honor of the slain employees last week.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.